aja512/aja512/README.md

 👋 Hi, I am Amanda.

-I am passionate software developer with experience in Machine Learning and Artificial Intelligence.
+I am a passionate software developer with experience in Machine Learning and Artificial Intelligence.

+I am currently in the progress of upgrading myself.
+Hang in there !!!

 ----
 <p align="center">